QuentinRa/blog.quentinra.dev/proj/tests/index.md

 and write tests accordingly.
 Most of the time, tests are **unit tests**: you test a part of the code.

-Here some good practices before starting.
+Here are some good practices before starting.

 <div class="sr"></div>